Categorical Fermionic Actions and Minimal Modular Extensions: Preliminaries

 \subsection{Fusion categories}

-By a \emph{fusion category} we mean a $\mathbb{C}$-linear semisimple rigid tensor category $\cC$ with finitely many isomorphism classes of simple objects, finite dimensional spaces of morphisms and such that $\bf{1}$, the unit object of $\cC$, is simple.
-By a \emph{fusion subcategory} of a fusion category we mean a full tensor abelian subcategory.
+A \emph{fusion category} (over $\mathbb{C}$) is a $\mathbb{C}$-linear semisimple rigid tensor category $\cC$ with finitely many isomorphism classes of simple objects, finite-dimensional spaces of morphisms, and such that the unit object $\mathbf{1}$ is simple.
+All fusion categories considered in this paper are over $\mathbb{C}$.
+By a \emph{fusion subcategory} of a fusion category, we mean a full tensor abelian subcategory.

-A fusion category is called \emph{pointed} if all its simple objects are invertible.
-For a fusion category $\cC$ we denote $\cC_{pt}$ the maximal pointed fusion subcategory of $\cC$.
+A fusion category is called \emph{pointed} if all its simple objects are invertible with respect to the tensor product.
+For a fusion category $\cC$, we denote by $\cC_{\rm pt}$ the maximal pointed fusion subcategory of $\cC$, consisting of all invertible objects and their direct sums.